Kilmory Castle: History

+Orde also greatly expanded and improved the grounds and estate, engaging William Hooker to extend the gardens in 1830.
+In addition, he experimented with introducing foreign animals, with a herd of zebu and some of the larger "Guzorat breed" (i.e. the kankrej from Gujarat), along with a bull of the native wild White Park breed, all of which he cross-bred with Highland cattle and Ayrshire cattle.
+The herd descended from the White Park bull are the foundation of the modern Vaynol cattle, although all the animals were removed to Wales between 1872 and 1886.
+In addition, he attempted without success to establish alpaca and llamas at Kilmory, noting that a herd of llamas had done better at Oban, but that the fleece of the alpaca was of far superior quality, although it would not fatten as a meat animal.

 Orde was buried in the private burial ground adjacent to the house in 1878.
 His son succeeded to the baronetcy, and changed his name to Campbell-Orde in 1880.
 The Campbell-Orde baronets retained the estate until 1938.

-In March 1949 an announcement was made that it would open in June as a national holiday centre for young people.
+In March 1949, an announcement was made that it would open in June as a national holiday centre for young people.

-In July 1971 it was designated a category B listed building.
+In July 1971, it was designated a category B listed building.

 In 1974, Argyll County Council purchased the house to serve as a headquarters for Argyll and Bute District Council, which was formed in 1975.
-In 1995 local government was reorganised again, although Kilmory remained in use as the headquarters of the new Argyll and Bute unitary authority.
+In 1995, local government was reorganised again, although Kilmory remained in use as the headquarters of the new Argyll and Bute unitary authority.
 An office block extension was built onto the house between 1980 and 1982, to increase the provision of space.
 Repairs had to carried out following a fire which damaged the west wing in 1984.